-Use touch, smell and sound to explore the imagination:
+Use touch, smell, taste and sound to explore the imagination:

-smell

-Put some toys or teddies in a box.
-Get your child to close their eyes, feel the textures and guess what's inside the box.
+Put some toys or teddies in a bag or box.
+Then, ask your child to touch each item and describe what it feels like.
 Encourage them to make up a story about the toys.

-Collect a range of objects.
-Get your child to close their eyes and hand them different objects one by one.
-Ask them to smell each one and describe what the smells makes them think of.
+Collect some food items.
+Invite your child to smell or taste each one - perhaps with their eyes closed.
+Ask them to describe what each smell or taste makes them think of.